singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 In order for a deadlock to occur, you must have all four of the following conditions met:

 1. *Mutual Exclusion:* Only one process can access a resource at a given time.
 (Or, more accurately, there is limited access to a resource.
 A deadlock could also occur if a resource has limited quantity.)
-2. *Hold and Wait:* Processes already holding a resource can request additional resources, without relin­quishing their current resources.
+2. *Hold and Wait:* Processes already holding a resource can request additional resources, without relinquishing their current resources.
 3. *No Preemption:* One process cannot forcibly remove another process' resource.
 4. *Circular Wait:* Two or more processes form a circular chain where each process is waiting on another resource in the chain.